 The Lowdown On Liquids And Happy Hydration

-We all know a water bore who claims they can’t survive an hour unless they’ve got a bottle of the stuff strapped to them and are downing three liters of liquid a day.
+We all know a water bore who claims they can’t survive an hour unless they’ve got a bottle of the stuff strapped to them and are downing three litres of liquid a day.
 For the rest of us though, staying hydrated can be a bit a challenge – especially when you’re headless-chicken busy, or don’t even feel that thirsty.
 Hands-up who reaches lunchtime with barely a sip of the wet stuff?
 Hmm, we thought so.

 Sorry in advance to sound like your mum, but staying hydrated is super-important, even more so in the summer or when working out.
 It isn’t called water of life for nothing, right?
 So if you need a refresh on the benefits of hydration, check our these reasons to reach for the water bottle.

 Mild dehydration happens when we lose about 1% of our body weight due to a lack of water, or water loss through heat or exercise.
 But it’s not just thirst that tells us we need more water.
 Other tell-tale signs of dehydration can include constipation, a dry, sticky mouth, few or no tears when crying, headaches, muscle tiredness and sleepiness.

 You know that 3pm foggy-brain slump that you get at your desk?
 Before you reach for a chocolate pick-me-up, ask yourself if you’re simply thirsty instead.
 Our brains are about 70% water and being dehydrated can affect short-term memory, arithmetic efficiency, attention and coordination.
 Trust us, getting a pay-rise and being thirsty do not go hand-in-hand.

 And it’s not just work performance that can be affected, our moods can majorly suffer too.
 In one study of young women, it showed that dehydration alone led to poor mood, reduced concentration and more frequent headaches.
 That translates to cranky AF.